 During your personal consultation, your surgeon will discuss how to prepare for your surgery, customize a procedure plan, and explain the recovery process.
 You can have breast reconstruction through several reconstructive surgery options.
-Each technique offered will help restore your breast to a normal shape, appearance, and size following a mastectomy.
+Each technique offered can help restore your breast to a normal shape, appearance, and size following a mastectomy.

 Breast Reconstruction Using an Implant

 Post-mastectomy breast reconstruction with a tissue expander and an implant requires a staged approach.
-Our doctors use a tissue expander as a temporary device, placed on the chest wall deep in the pectoralis major muscle.
+Our doctors use a tissue expander as a temporary device placed on the chest wall deep in the pectoralis major muscle.
 The expander creates a pocket to contain your permanent breast implant.